hagenw/phd-thesis/README.md

-If you don't want to rerun all the numerical simulation, but just want to rerun some of the plotting routines, you can download all the results of the numerical simulation that is not directly included into this repository from http://doi.org/10.5281/zenodo.846561
+If you don't want to rerun all the numerical simulation, but just want to rerun some of the plotting routines, you can download all the results of the numerical simulations that is not directly included into this repository from http://doi.org/10.5281/zenodo.846561

 Now everything is prepared and you can start to reproduce any figure in the